-- Continued to support AASHTO Committee on Bridges and Structures (CBS) subcommittee T-10 on Structural Concrete to evaluate FHWA proposed draft of an "AASHTO Guide Specification for Structural Design with Ultra-High Performance Concrete" for possible adoption. - On July 21, 2022, the team at FHWA submitted written responses to the third set of questions inquired by Modjeski and Masters, Inc., as part of their contract with AASHTO CBS T-10 to review the UHPC Guide Spec draft.
-The questions and answers focused on creep, shrinkage, and modulus of elasticity of UHPC and camber of UHPC elements. - The team met with AASHTO CBS T-10 and supported the discussion on the UHPC design concepts proposed in the Guide Spec draft.
-The meetings were held on July 18, 2022 (virtual meeting), August 3, 2022 (virtual meeting), August 22, 2022 (virtual meeting), September 19, 2022 (virtual meeting), and September 20, 2022 (in-person in Rosemont, IL). - At the September 20, 2022 meeting T-10 decided to use the FHWA proposed draft of the Guide Specification for Structural Design with UHPC as the framework and baseline upon which its further discussions would be built.
-T-10 also asked the FHWA team to develop a parallel document that speaks to the aspects of materials conformance pertaining to qualification testing and quality control testing. - AASHTO T 397 "Standard Method of Test for Uniaxial Tensile Response of Ultra-High Performance Concrete" was published by AASHTO and is available for anyone to use as a standardized test that reports UHPC tensile properties. - The research team continues to work on publishing the results of a completed experimental study verifying the applicability of non-servo hydraulic loading frames in performing direct tension tests of UHPC specimens in accordance with AASHTO T 397.
+- Continued to support AASHTO Committee on Bridges and Structures (CBS) subcommittee T-10 on Structural Concrete to evaluate FHWA proposed draft of an "AASHTO Guide Specification for Structural Design with Ultra-High Performance Concrete" for possible adoption. - The team met with AASHTO CBS T-10 and supported detailed discussions on the UHPC Guide Spec draft.
+The meetings were held on October 17, 2022 (virtual meeting), October 31, 2022 (in-person meeting), November 9, 2022 (virtual meeting), November 21, 2022 (virtual meeting), and December 19, 2022 (virtual meeting).
+These are the final discussions on the UHPC Guide Spec as they prepare it for ballot at AASHTO CBS in May 2023. - T-10 asked the FHWA team to develop draft UHPC Materials Conformance Guidance that would parallel the UHPC Structural Design Guide Spec.
+FHWA's team placed significant effort on developing a statistically based framework that would appropriately support the use of UHPC. - The research team continues to work on publishing the results of a completed experimental study verifying the applicability of non-servo hydraulic loading frames in performing direct tension tests of UHPC specimens in accordance with AASHTO T 397.
 The research team is working to publish this work in the form of a journal paper. - Continued to work on investigating the tensile fatigue behavior of UHPC beams with the goal of refining the fatigue provisions proposed in the UHPC Guide Spec draft.
 The research team plans to conduct fatigue tests on existing large-scale UHPC girders that remained from a previous testing program that focused on UHPC prestressed girder behavior under static shear or flexure loading.
-The planned experimental work will subject the untested portions of the prestressed girders to repetitive cycles of loads and document any degradations in strength and stiffness as compared to those observed in the static testing of these girders.
+The planned experimental work will subject the untested portions of the prestressed girders to repetitive cycles of loads and document any degradations in strength and stiffness as compared to those observed in the static testing of these girders. - Cyclic testing of the first test specimen has begun.
+The team is working through a series of hurdles as they aim to create a low-maintenance, long-running fatigue test. - A new research project at TFHRC has been kicked off.
+The project focuses on further investigation of the shear behavior of real-scale UHPC girders, the flexural behavior of prestressed and non-prestressed UHPC beams, the transfer and development length of 0.6 in. and 0.7 in. prestressing strands in UHPC beams, and the early age creep of prestressed beams and piles.

-- o For this project, the previously tested portion of the girders is cut out of the existing girders, and the untested portions of the girders are ready for fatigue testing. - The test setup was designed and erected; the needed instrumentation devices are calibrated.
-The cycling of the pilot girder was delayed due to required laboratory maintenance actions and the precedence of other high priority projects.
-The cycling is anticipated to begin by the end of 2022. - A new research project at TFHRC has been kicked off.
-The project focuses on further investigation of the shear behavior of real-scale UHPC girders, the flexural behavior of prestressed and non-prestressed UHPC beams, the transfer and development length of 0.6 in. and 0.7 in. prestressing strands in UHPC beams, and the early age creep of prestressed beams and piles. - Fabrication of approximately half of the tests specimens has been completed.
+- Fabrication of approximately half of the tests specimens has been completed.
 These specimens were fabricated at a precast plant in Pennsylvania.
-The first of these test specimens have been delivered to FHWA's research lab. - The other half of the test specimens will be fabricated by a separate precast plant.
-The date of fabrication has yet to be scheduled but is anticipated to be within the next 3 months.
+All of these test specimens have been delivered to FHWA's research lab; performance monitoring of long-term behavior specimens is underway. - The other half of the test specimens will be fabricated by a separate precast plant in New York.
+The fabrication will occur in early 2023.